Pythm/ad-ClimateCommander/README.md

 ### Windowsensors
-You can add window/door sensors to switch your HVAC to `fan_only` if any is opened for more than 2 minutes.
+You can add window/door sensors to switch your HVAC to `fan_only` if any window or door is opened for more than 2 minutes.
 If you configure `Heater` in stead if `HVAC`, the heater will set the temperature to the vacation temperature.

-The app supports an additional indoor temperature sensor to register when the sun is heating and turn down the heater before it gets hot.
-A windowsensor with temperature reading is a optimal placement.
+The app also supports an additional indoor temperature sensor.
+A windowsensor equipped with temperature reading is ideal for registering when direct sunlight heats the room, allowing the system to lower the heating temperature before it becomes uncomfortably hot.

 ```yaml
       windowsensors: